 Dr Justin Gerlach

 I have supervised Natural Sciences undergraduates in Cambridge since 1995.
 I studied Zoology at Wadham College, Oxford and completed my DPhil there in 1994.
+That followed a very varied childhood: born in the Seychelles islands, with a very brief interlude in Cyprus, several years in Spain, finally in the UK, finishing my schooling at a very ordinary comprehensive in Northamptonshire.

 BACK TO PEOPLE